 Eva Normell, Sustainability Officer

-The Sustainable Finance Disclosure Regulation (SFDR) is the EU's first regulation aimed at redirecting capital flows towards sustainability.
-The SFDR was introduced to increase transparency on sustainability in the financial markets and thereby prevent so-called greenwashing.
+The Sustainable Finance Disclosure Regulation (SFDR) is the EU's first regulation aimed at redirecting the flow of capital towards sustainable finance.
+The SFDR was introduced to increase the transparency of sustainability in the financial market and prevent greenwashing.

-The SFDR requires the asset manager to be transparent about the level of sustainability of its funds, classifying them into one of three distinct categories based on their own sustainability expectations and requirements: 'not at all green' (Article 6), 'light green' (Article 8) promoting 'environmental or social attributes' and 'dark green' (Article 9), with sustainable investment as the main objective.
+The SFDR requires the asset manager to be transparent about the level of sustainability of each fund, classifying them into one of three distinct categories, each with its own sustainability expectations and requirements: "not at all green" (Article 6), "light green" (Article 8) promoting "environmental or social characteristics" and "dark green" (Article 9), with sustainable investments as the main objective.

-According to the EU regulation, a sustainable investment is one that contributes to environmental or social progress while being managed responsibly and not harming its environment.
+Under the EU regulation, a sustainable investment is an investment that increases environmental or social progress - as long as the company is managed responsibly and does not harm its environment.

-The SFDR requires asset managers to be transparent about how they integrate sustainability into their strategies and objectives, manage sustainability risks and evaluate the impact of their activities.
+It requires financial companies to be transparent about how they integrate sustainability into their strategies and objectives, manage sustainability risks and evaluate the impact of their activities.

-Our belief is that resilient companies that are well positioned will create long-term value by incorporating sustainable principles.
+Our belief is that companies that are well positioned with sustainable and resilient offerings will generate long-term value creation by incorporating sustainable principles.
 We invest in companies that prioritise sustainability and strive to make our world a better place for future generations.

 Fund: Alder II